 - Double & triple trailer bottom dump truck – A semi-trailer and full trailer connected to a tractor can lay materials in straight lines without the driver having to stop the vehicle or leave the driver’s seat.

-If you sustained injuries in an accident with any type of dump truck, it’s critical that you contact Chris Hudson Law Group immediately.
+If you sustained injuries in an accident with any type of dump truck, it’s critical that you contact Chris Hudson Law Group in Augusta, Georgia immediately.
 We can investigate your case and determine the available legal options for pursuing compensation.